Hel semesterbostad

 Description:

 Stable Cottage enjoys south and east-facing views across the gardens from the lounge and double bedroom.
-As the most spacious of our cottages it's the one to book if you have two dogs!
+As the most spacious of our cottages it's the one to book if you have multiple dogs!
 There's a secure patio with outdoor furniture.
 Parking is accessible via a flight of steps adjacent to the cottage.

 Interior Highlights:

-Lounge: Features one three seater and one two seater sofa, a 40″ TV with Freeview and DVD, a rustic pine dining table with 4 chairs (more can be provided) and a stone fireplace with an electric log-imitation fire complemented by two radiators.
+Lounge: Features one three seater and one two seater sofa, a 40âł TV with Freeview and DVD, a rustic pine dining table with 4 chairs (more can be provided) and a stone fireplace with an electric log-imitation fire complemented by two radiators.

 Kitchen: Well equipped with a dishwasher, washing machine, fridge, microwave, and electric stove plus a selection of pots and pans.
 It's stocked with kitchen essentials including cleaning supplies.
+Tea, coffee and sugar are provided.

 1st Floor: Spacious double room with a king bed and a twin room.
 Beds are made up with crisp, cotton bedlinen.
 Radiators in each bedroom.